 - In Wen Spencer's Endless Blue, after Turk's loss, Mikhail carefully locks away his gun and gives away his vodka so that he can ensure that he will get his men to safety.
 There, he goes for the gun.
 Fortunately, he's interrupted by Turk.

-- The Kings and Queens of Narnia are supposed to be "the first in every desperate attack, the last in every desperate retreat" — and those of Archenland, too, as the king warns Shasta in C. S. Lewis's The Horse and His Boy.
+- The Chronicles of Narnia: The Kings and Queens of Narnia are supposed to be "the first in every desperate attack, the last in every desperate retreat" — and those of Archenland, too, as the king warns Shasta in C. S. Lewis's The Horse and His Boy.

-- In Steve Parker's Imperial Guard novel Gunheads, the colonel of the 98th refused to try to escape a Last Stand when the Gunheads arrive.
+- In Steve Parker's Astra Militarum novel Gunheads, the colonel of the 98th refused to try to escape a Last Stand when the Gunheads arrive.
 He immediately asks if the tanks can open up a corridor where he and his men can escape.

-- Imperial Grand Admiral Pellaeon makes good use of this trope, in contrast to the usual Imperial doctrine.
-A combination of looking out for the welfare of his troops, knowing when retreat is called for, and a lack of grandstanding or vanity projects helps him live long enough to, essentially, become top dog by default.
+- Star Wars Expanded Universe: Imperial Grand Admiral Pellaeon makes good use of this trope, in contrast to the usual Imperial doctrine.
+A combination of looking out for the welfare of his troops, knowing when retreat is called for, and a lack of grandstanding or vanity projects help him live long enough to, essentially, become top dog by default.

 - In a later novel Lando Calrissian finds out the worst way that Thrawn's decision paid out: when he tried the same manouver used by Luke, he was tractored in, as the man Thrawn promoted succeeded in his task.